canonical/sphinx-docs-starter-pack/index.rst

 Then, to start setting up your docs, check the :doc:`ReadMe <readme>` for instructions.
 The `Example product documentation`_ shows how to set up a Diátaxis structure in Sphinx.

-.. include_start

-For quick help on reST or MyST syntax, see the :ref:`cheat-sheet` or the :ref:`cheat-sheet-myst`.
+For quick help on reST or MyST syntax, see the :file:`doc-cheat-sheet.rst.txt` or :file:`doc-cheat-sheet-myst.md.txt` files in the repository.
+(Open the files in your text editor; the rendered output is not very useful.)

 More information is available in the `reStructuredText style guide`_.

-.. include_end

 .. toctree::
    :hidden: